Mara (demon): Three daughters

-Some stories refer to the existence of Five Daughters, who represent not only the Three Poisons of Attraction, Aversion, and Delusion, but also include the daughters Pride, and Fear.
+The three daughters of Māra were inspired by Aratis, a type of feminine goblin that was associated with avarice.

 Mara's conversion

 The Jingde Record of the Transmission of the Lamp and the Denkoroku both contain a story of Mara's conversion to Buddhism under the auspices of the monk Upagupta.

 According to the story, Upagupta journeyed to the kingdom of Mathura and preached the Dharma with great success.
 This caused Mara's palace to tremble, prompting the deity to use his destructive powers against the Dharma.
 When Upagupta entered samadhi, Mara approached him and slipped a jade necklace around his neck.

 Upagupta reciprocated by transforming the corpses of a man, a dog, and a snake into a garland and gifted it to Mara.
 When Mara discovered the true nature of the gift, he sought the help of Brahma to remove it.
 Brahma informed him that because the necklace was bestowed by an advanced disciple of the Buddha, its effects could only be assuaged by taking refuge in Upagupta.

 Mara returned to the human world where he prostrated before the monk and repented.
 At Upagupta's recommendation, he vowed never to do harm to the Dharma and took refuge in the Three Jewels.

-The former source includes a gatha that Mara recited when his suffering was lifted:

-Adoration to the Master of the three samādhis,

-To the sage disciple of the ten powers.